Social Work – Coaching, Leadership, and Organisation (M.A.)

 What career prospects do I have after completing my studies?

-Social changes and problems, as well as the resulting need for socio-political management, have led to an increasing demand for leaders in the field of social work.
-These leaders must meet the challenges of structuring and restructuring processes in a competent manner.
-Master's graduates have the opportunity to pursue the following activities, for example:
+Societal changes and challenges, along with the resulting need for social policy management, have led to an increasing demand for leaders in the field of Social Work.
+These professionals must meet the challenges of structuring and restructuring processes in a competent manner.

 - Research and development activities

-The Master's degree opens up a wide range of career options.
-For example, a career in academia is conceivable.
-Building on the Master's degree, a doctorate can be obtained at a university.
-A civil service career in the higher civil service can also be pursued with this qualification.
-The majority of graduates find employment in public and private social welfare institutions.
-The Master's degree qualifies graduates for management positions in these areas.
-It is conceivable, for example, to work as the head of a day-care centre, as a department head in the public sector or as an executive in social management.
-Typical fields of work can be found here, among others:
+The Master’s degree opens up a wide range of professional options.
+For example, a career in academia is possible, as the degree allows for pursuit of a doctorate (PhD) at a university.
+A career in higher civil service is also an option with this qualification.
+Furthermore, the degree qualifies you for management positions, such as heading a daycare center, serving as a department head in the public sector, or as an executive in social services.

 - Care of the elderly